Conestoga River Bridge

 FROM THE 1996-2001 PENNSYLVANIA HISTORIC BRIDGE SURVEY:

-The skewed, 1 span, 68'-long reinforced concrete thru girder bridge built in 1910 is composed of two girders with transverse floorbeams and a concrete slab deck.
-The paneled girders also serve as the railings.
-The bridge is supported on concrete abutments with flared wingwalls.
-The paneled parapets atop the wingwalls have been cut down to half their original height at an uknown date.
+The single span, 50'-long, reinforced concrete thru girder bridge built in 1914 is supported on stone abutments with concrete bridge seats.
+The girders are paneled below the thicker top flange section.
+A transverse concrete slab spans between the girders.
 The bridge is an example of one of the least successful standardized reinforce concrete bridges types developed during the first decade of the 20th century.
 At least 65 thru girder bridges from 1906 to 1930 have been identified with more than one-third of the examples in Lancaster County where their use was forwarded by county engineer F. H. Shaw beginning before 1910.
 The bridge is not historically or technologically distinguished by its setting or context.

-- Concrete thru girder bridge over Conestoga River on SR1025 (North Farmersville Rd)
+- Reinforced concrete thru girder bridge over Conestoga River on Boot Jack Road

 - Lancaster County, Pennsylvania

 - Open to traffic

 - Built 1914